mandrasch/screenreadthis/README.md

 ## Privacy and Imprint

-The API server https://screenreadthis-api-server.onrender.com is hosted on european cloud Instances via render.com, see https://render.com/privacy for more information.
+The demo app is hosted on european cloud Instances via render.com, see https://render.com/privacy for more information.
 Contact information / imprint: https://matthias-andrasch.eu/blog/impressum-datenschutz/.
 Personally I don't store (or transmit) personal data of visitors using this service.
-By submitting the URL

 ## Credits